CLARIAH/clariah-plus/requirements/software-requirements.md

-Packaging for a package manager shall only be deviated from if there is no suitable packaging ecosystem for the software (C/C++) or if the software is not a fit for the packaging ecosystem, such as the software being too high-level (e.g.  a complex web application) and consisting of too many components for any single packaging ecosystem.
+Packaging for a package manager shall only be deviated from if there is no suitable packaging ecosystem for the software (C/C++) or if the software is not a fit for the packaging ecosystem, such as the software being too high-level (e.g. a web application) and consisting of too many components for any single packaging ecosystem.
 In such a case, the individual components should still be packaged as much as possible, and the ensemble as-a-whole made available through containerisation for ease of distribution and